Solving systems of Random Equations via First and Second-Order Optimization Algorithms: Gradient descent

 Since calculations are more transparent in the case of gradient flow, we will first treat this case, and then outline the modifications that arise for discrete time.
-Both arguments are standard in the machine learning literature \cite{du2018gradient,chizat2019lazy,oymak2020towards,arora2019fine, allen2019learning,bartlett_montanari_rakhlin_2021} and we therefore present them succinctly.
+Since these arguments are standard in the machine learning literature \cite{du2018gradient,chizat2019lazy,oymak2020towards,arora2019fine, allen2019learning,bartlett_montanari_rakhlin_2021} we present them succinctly.